francesmx/CV/README.md

 # Frances Maxwell
-### User Experience & Service Designer with Full Stack Development Skills
+### User Experience & Service Designer with Junior-Level Full Stack Development Skills

 One of the most enthusiastic people you're likely to meet!
 I have 17 years' digital experience in financial services, telecoms, publishing, government and the arts, and I'm an evangelist for human-centred, data-driven methods.